predrag3141/PSLQ/README.md

 - `New` for constructing a `pslqops.State`, which keeps track of the matrices `x`, `B`, `A` and `H`. `New` takes an array of strings representing the input to PSLQ in decimal form.
 - `pslqops.State.OneIteration`, the top-level function that performs one iteration of PSLQ.

-`OneIteration` takes as an argument a function, `getR`, that examines _H_ and returns `R`, a _2_ x _2_ sub-matrix that performs a row operation on _H_.
-In the classic PSLQ from the original 1992 PSLQ paper, the _2_ x _2_ matrix swaps adjacent rows _j_ and _j+1_ for which a certain quantity is maximized (see `pslqops.GetRClassic` or the original 1992 PSLQ paper).
+`OneIteration` takes as an argument a function, `getR`, that examines _H_ and returns `R`, a row operation that performs a row operation on _H_.
+In the classic PSLQ from the original 1992 PSLQ paper, _R_ is a swap of adjacent rows _j_ and _j+1_ for which a certain quantity is maximized (see `pslqops.GetRClassic` or the original 1992 PSLQ paper).
 Other rules for choosing `R` are implemented in the `strategy` package.
 One of these strategies is what `Table 1` shows results for in rows labeled `IDASIF`.

 A point of confusion could be that `getR` does not return anything called "R".
-It returns two lists of integers saying what rows to operate on and what matrix to apply.
+It returns a `RowOperation` type saying what rows to operate on and what matrix, or permutation, to apply.
 That's OK, it's still an `R` matrix -- in the sense that the original 1992 PSLQ paper uses that notation -- in the form that `OneIteration` accepts.

 PSLQ maintains invariants like equation 2, _xBH_ = 0, which you can verify with `GetObservedRoundOffError`.
-Another invariant verifier is `CheckInvariants`, which verifies that _B_ = _A<sup>-1</sup>_.
+Another invariant verifier is `CheckInvariants`, which verifies that _B_ = _A<sup>-1</sup>_ and that the upper right of _H_ contains zeroes, up to round-off error.

 ## The strategy Package

 The `strategy` package is where all the fun ideas for improving the empirical performance of PSLQ are defined.
 These are the functions passed to `pslqopa.OneIteration` as parameter `getR`.
 This package is in flux as new ideas are tried.
-In order to avoid making `Table 1` out of date, only the `IDASIF` strategy (constant `improveDiagonalWhenAboutToTerminate` in `strategy.go`) will necessarily be retained as-is.
+In order to avoid making `Table 1` out of date, only the `IDASIF` strategy (constant `improveDiagonalWhenAboutToTerminate` in `strategyv1.go`) will necessarily be retained as-is.

 ## Variable Names